Innovating in Times of Crisis

 Intrapreneurial Readiness needs Financial Understanding

 From a venture capital point of view, financing innovation requires stamina.
 This is because innovation takes time, and on average only one out of 10 investments in new ventures will yield considerable returns.
 It is questionable how the Covid-19 pandemic will influence corporates, which have started promising intrapreneurial initiatives over the last years, in terms of their corporate venture capital mindset.
-This topic is discussed in our BPS Community Webinar with Prof. Dr. Sven Ripsas.
+This topic is discussed in our BPS Community online session with Prof. Dr. Sven Ripsas.

 Planning and Steering in Times of Crisis

-In this Webinar MBA students and Prof. Dr. Solveig Reißig-Thust exchanged their experiences and ideas around the topic “Planning and steering in times of crisis”.
+In this online session MBA students and Prof. Dr. Solveig Reißig-Thust exchanged their experiences and ideas around the topic “Planning and steering in times of crisis”.
 Two students reported about the challenges their companies are facing and how their personal working situation has been affected.
 Solveig Reißig-Thust shared some ideas how agile and driver-oriented planning concepts can help to quickly adapt to changes and therefore increase the resilience of companies in times of crisis.